dialogos-project/dialogos-plugin-ev3/README.md

-# DialogOS plugin for Lego-NXT integration
+# DialogOS plugin for Lego-EV3 integration

 **Please report problems with the webpage on the [DialogOS issue tracker](https://github.com/dialogos-project/dialogos/issues)**.